holochain/holochain-rust/doc/holochain_101/src/json_rpc_http.md

 The following discusses how to use cURL (and thus HTTP generally) to make calls to Zome functions.

+The JSON-RPC method
 To use as the JSON-RPC "method" the instance ID (as seen in the `info/instances` example), the Zome name, and the function name are combined into a single string, separated by forward slash (`/`) characters.
 It could look like the following:
 `"method": "test-instance/blogs/create_blog"`

+**TODO: update to reflect the new "call" method**

 Unlike `info/instances`, Zome functions usually expect arguments.
 To give arguments, a JSON object should be constructed.
 It may look like the following:
 `"params": {"blog": {"content": "sample content"}}`